JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 ### Dependencies

-If your package depends on some Python packages, you must write a `CondaPkg.toml` file.
+If your package depends on some Python packages, you must generate a `CondaPkg.toml` file.
 See [Installing Python packages](@ref python-deps).